Hungary v El Salvador (1982 FIFA World Cup): Second half

 Hungarian defender József Tóth scored the side's fourth goal in the 50th minute.
 Rodríguez told substitute goalkeeper Eduardo Hernández to be ready to replace Mora, but Hernández refused due to how the match was unfolding.
 Fazekas scored his second goal in the 54th minute.
 During that stoppage, Hungarian forward András Törőcsik was substituted for László Kiss.

 Ramírez scored El Salvador's lone goal in the 64th minute, cutting El Salvador's deficit to 5–1.
 He and some of his teammates celebrated the goal, but he later reported after the game that some other teammates told him to not celebrate as they feared that he could "make Hungary angry" and lead to El Salvador "conced[ing] more goals".

 Five minutes after Ramírez's goal, Kiss scored, and the next minute, Lázár Szentes scored.
 Kiss then scored two more goals in the 72nd and 76th minutes to complete a hat-trick.
 Kiss' hat-trick was the quickest hat-trick in FIFA World Cup history, occurring in the span of seven minutes, and the only hat-trick in the tournament's history to have been scored by a substitute.

 Nyilasi scored Hungary's tenth goal in the 83rd minute.
 The match ended with a score of 10–1.
-It was the first and so far only time in FIFA World Cup history that a team scored a double-digit amount of goals, and its +9 goal margin equalled the tournament's largest margin of victory..
+It was the first and so far only time in FIFA World Cup history that a team scored a double-digit number of goals, and its +9 goal margin equalled the tournament's largest margin of victory.